ovinc/imgbasics/README.md

 - `imcrop()`: image cropping, with interactive options,
 - `contour_properties()`: calculate centroid, area, and perimeter of a contour,
 - `closest_contour()`: closest contour to a position,
-- `contour_coords()`: transform contour from scikit or opencv into usable x, y data,
+- `contour_coords()`: transform contour from scikit-image or opencv into usable x, y data,

 The package also defines a `ContourError` class as a custom exception for errors in contour calculations.